nicebub/sclex/README.md

+	**Clag** is a lexical analyzer generator, written in **C**.
+Clag follows the same specifications and rules that lex and flexx follow, *except* for what hasn't been implemented *yet*
-     This is a lexical analyzer generator, written in C, to mimic the functionality LEX/FLEX.
-I wrote this all in the month of October '18 as a project to get back into programming after 15 years.
-My skills were never that strong to begin with, and they still lack quite a bit as you will notice from the source code.
-I have yet add any commenting as I was in a rush to complete the project previously and I just picked it back up March '19 to continue finishing it up.
-I am motivated currently to work on this program again.
+	I wrote Clag as my first project to get back into programming after **15** *years*.
+I have yet to add any documentation as I was in a rush to complete the project.
+	 Now I am currently motivated  to work on this program again.
 I hope to turn this experiment and learning-to-code-again experience into something understandable and useful.

      The lexical analyzer generator is currently an executable called "scandriver" as I've been in development mode.